GTPB/ADER19F/pages/tutorial-seurat-mca.md

 The next question is how many of the top principal components (PCs) are we going to use for the purpose of clustering the cells.
 The first thing to look at is the PCA scree-plot, showing the proportion of variance explained by each component.
 We are looking for a "knee" in the plot, where additional PCs do not bring much more new information.

-For this purpose, *Seurat* provides the function `PCElbowPlot`, that displays the standard-deviation of each PC.
+For this purpose, *Seurat* provides the function <span style="padding:2px 3px 3px;background-color: #eaeaea;font-family: Courier New;font-size: 12px;color: #333333;-webkit-border-radius: 3px;-moz-border-radius: 3px;border-radius: 3px;">PCElbowPlot</span>, that displays the standard-deviation of each PC.

 ```r